InnovAnon-Inc/ppa/index.md

 ---
 layout: home
-title: Handle your AWS Spot Instance Actions with InnovAnon, Inc.
+title: Handle your technical requirements with InnovAnon, Inc.
 ---
-You're running AWS Spot Instances, and suddenly your monitoring system notices that the spot instances are being terminated without workloads being effectively moved to another instance.
+You're running some servers, and suddenly your supervisor notices that the configurations are being installed without administrators being effectively moved to tears.
 How can we fix this?

-AWS create an entry in the Metadata Service which the node can watch for.
-This script polls that Metadata entry, and if it finds it, it runs any responding scripts to cleanly move services elsewhere.
+Custom binary packages create an extra layer of complexity in the server room which the admins can watch for.
+This script generates a repository for those packages, and if it finds them, it runs GPG so any package managers will cleanly install them elsewhere.

 ## How to Install?